Here’s Our Rant About Marathon Petroleum Corporation (MPC)

 Analysts’ Opinion of MPC

-Many brokerage firms have already submitted their reports for MPC stocks, with UBS repeating the rating for MPC by listing it as a “Neutral.”
-The predicted price for MPC in the upcoming period, according to UBS is $47 based on the research report published on January 26th of the current year 2021.
+Many brokerage firms have already submitted their reports for MPC stocks, with JP Morgan repeating the rating for MPC by listing it as a “Overweight.”
+The predicted price for MPC in the upcoming period, according to JP Morgan is $67 based on the research report published on February 22nd of the current year 2021.

-Tudor Pickering gave a rating of “Hold” to MPC, setting the target price at $32 in the report published on September 28th of the previous year.
+UBS, on the other hand, stated in their research note that they expect to see MPC reach a price target of $47.
+The rating they have provided for MPC stocks is “Neutral” according to the report published on January 26th, 2021.

 Stock Fundamentals for MPC